NIX369/CV_Challenge/README.md

 I am currently in the middle of the final exams of my Master's degree and I was not able to put in the full time to create a new dataset and fix the issues as mentioned above.

 I learnt a lot through this challenge and would like to discuss more about this in the further rounds. :)

+PS: Since the annotations data is not structred and processed, I have built an image classifier (Xception moedel) with just the image data and the accuracy for this was more than 70%.
+    This code is present in the CV_Challenge_Trained_Model.ipynb notebook